Skip to main content

 And SHOULD include:

-• entity_id (string; e.g., step name, tool name, loop id)
+• entity_id (string; e.g. step name, task label, loop id)

-• parent_id (string?; links nesting: workflow → step → tool)
+• parent_id (string?; nesting: workflow → step → task)

 • seq (int; monotonic per execution, if available)

-• workflow_run_id, step_run_id, tool_run_id
+• workflow_run_id, step_run_id, task_run_id

 • iteration (int; loop index)

-• iteration_id (string)
+• iteration_id (string; stable)

-• attempt (int; retry attempt index)
+• attempt (int; task attempt index; starts at 1)

 • duration_ms (int)

-• payload.inputs (rendered input snapshot)
+• payload.inputs (rendered input snapshot; size-capped)

 • payload.error (structured error)